Another Round: Production

 The film was based on a play Vinterberg had written while working at Burgtheater, Vienna.
 Additional inspiration came from Vinterberg's own daughter, Ida, who had told stories of the drinking culture within the Danish youth.
 Ida had originally pressed Vinterberg to adapt the play into a movie, and she was slated to play the daughter of Martin (Mads Mikkelsen).
 The story was originally "A celebration of alcohol based on the thesis that world history would have been different without alcohol."
 However, four days into filming, Ida was killed in a car accident.
 Following the tragedy, the script was reworked to become more life-affirming.
 "It should not just be about drinking.
 It was about being awakened to life," stated Vinterberg.
 Tobias Lindholm served as director in the week following the accident.
 The film was dedicated to Ida, and was partially filmed in her classroom with her classmates.

-During production, the four main actors and Vinterberg would meet to drink just enough to let go of embarrassment in front of each other.
+During production, the four main actors and Vinterberg would meet to drink just enough to let go of embarrassment in front of one another.
 They would also watch drunk people on YouTube to better understand how completely inebriated people would act.